 Ged Quinn is celebrated for his densely layered paintings that transform art historical techniques into contemporary experience.
 He works in meticulous detail and executes with extraordinary technical skill.
 Under the artist's hand, the pastoral landscape and the domestic still life are transformed from the familiar to the fantastic.
 Multiple histories, narratives and mythological emblems collide.
 The interplay of elements drawn from Western cultural history, mythology, philosophy and the imagination create an engagement with the viewer that challenges and plays with preconceived notions of beauty and art.

-Quinn's works are included in prominent collections internationally, including British Museum, London, England; the FLAG Art Foundation, New York, USA; The Honart Museum, Iran; Tel Aviv Art Museum, Israel; Modern Art Museum of Fort Worth, Texas, USA; Olbricht Collection, Essen; Tate Collection, London; Victoria & Albert Museum, London.
+Quinn's works are included in prominent collections internationally, including: British Museum, London, UK; FLAG Art Foundation, New York, USA; The Honart Museum, Iran; Tel Aviv Art Museum, Israel; Modern Art Museum of Fort Worth, Texas, USA; Olbricht Collection, Essen; Tate, London, UK; Victoria & Albert Museum, London, UK.